Patriots logo

 Over/under, also called point total, is a wager placed on the combined scoring of a single game.
 Bookmakers come up with a number and you can either bet the over or — you guessed it — the under.
 Here’s how it works:

-Let's say the Dolphins play the Patriots and the over/under is set at 49 points.
-A wager on the over would require Miami and New England to score 50 total points or more to win.
-Betting the under is an expectation that the two teams would score 48 or fewer points.
-It's also possible for the bet to push, which would happen if the game finished with exactly 49 points scored.
+Let's say the Pats play the Seahawks and the over/under is set at 46.5 points.
+A wager on the over would require New England and Seattle to score 47 total points or more to win.
+Betting the under is an expectation that the two teams score 46 or fewer points.
+It's also possible for the bet to push, which would happen if the game finished with exactly the projection set by bookmakers (given it's a whole number).

 New England Patriots Moneyline